 Structure and Function:

 - Insect kit – this kit can be used to teach the structure, behavior and life cycle of insects as well as habitat requirements.

 - Tree kit – this kit can be used to teach about the life cycle and age of trees.

 - Soil Kit (Demonstrate properties of soil) – this kit includes moisture meter, soil test kit, soil class tube and soil profile tube.

 - Rock and Mineral Collection

-- Stream Simulation Table – can be used to demonstrate a variety of stream dynamics and riparian habitats.
+- Stream Simulation Trailer – can be used to demonstrate a variety of stream dynamics and riparian habitats.